kumahq/kuma-gui/DEVELOPER.md

 #### Creating and modifying mocks

 All of our mock data is located in `src/services/mock.js`.
-We recommend reading the [documentation](https://github.com/ctimmerm/axios-mock-adapter#readme) for axios-mock-adapter to get an understanding on how it works and what it has to offer.
+We recommend reading the [documentation](https://mswjs.io/docs/getting-started/mocks) for msw to get an understanding on how it works and what it has to offer.

 Right now, our mock file is quite large.
 If you are so inclined and would like to help us organize it better, please feel